Transitioning from Active Duty to Reserves Or National Guard

 That was also years before those researchers at Trinity University replicated Bengen’s results and popularized the 4% Safe Withdrawal Rate.
 I placed too much value on an active-duty pension when a Reserve pension would have accomplished “enough” of the inflation adjustment and the health insurance.

-With what I know now, I could’ve worked part-time for a few extra years to build up the same investments (and continued to drill for a Reserve pension) instead of full-time for the 60-hour weeks to get an active-duty pension.
-We would have reached FI (at 25 x expenses) a few years later than we did, but at a half-marathon pace instead of a 1500-meter sprint.
+With what I know now, I could’ve worked part-time for a few extra years to build up the same investments and continued to drill for a Reserve pension instead of full-time with the 60-hour weeks to get an active-duty pension.
+We would have reached financial independence (at 25 x expenses) a few years later but at a half-marathon pace instead of a 1,500-meter sprint.

 Maybe I wouldn’t have worked those few extra years after all.
-In the early 2000s (as we were approaching a delayed FI) I would’ve learned more about this blogging fad and created a part-time income of $20K/year.
-We would have lost less money on buying real estate during active duty, and maybe we would’ve invested in a few dirt-cheap rental properties.
+In the early 2000s (as we were approaching a delayed financial independence), I would’ve learned more about this blogging fad and created a part-time income of $20K/year.
+We would have lost less money on buying real estate during active duty and might’ve invested in a few dirt-cheap rental properties.

 We would’ve had more quality family time together.

-But back then I didn’t even see the possibilities, let alone the opportunities.
+But back then, I didn’t see the possibilities, let alone the opportunities.
 I was too focused on gutting it out to 20 for that cliff-vesting pension.
-I was clenching my jaw (and grinding my teeth) to deal with the daily pressure, and I have the medical records to prove it.
+I was clenching my jaw (and grinding my teeth) to deal with the daily pressure (and I have the medical records to prove it).

-Today, at age 57, I’d happily trade a million dollars of our net worth to recover the overtime life that I worked during my 30s.
+Today, at age 57, I’d happily trade a million dollars of our net worth to recover the lost time of my 30s spent in overtime.

-The Reserves and National Guard offer similar challenges & fulfillment of active duty, yet with less of the sucky parts of active duty.
-Work/life balance is still complicated but there’s less stress (physically, mentally, & emotionally) and there’s less time in the field.
-There are still deployments, but they’re at a slower cycle (perhaps one-out-of-five) instead of every other year.
-(Even that’s negotiable during peacetime, based on your career priorities and on federal funding.)
+The Reserves and National Guard offer similar challenges and fulfillment of active duty but with less of the sucky parts of active duty.
+Work/life balance is still complicated, but there’s less stress (physically, mentally, & emotionally) and there’s less time in the field.
+There are still deployments, but they’re at a slower cycle, perhaps one out of five instead of every other year.
+Even that’s negotiable during peacetime, based on your career priorities and federal funding.

-If you have a traditional civilian career then once a month you’ll work 12 straight days around the drill weekend, but it’s still a lower operating tempo than active duty.
+If you have a traditional civilian career, then once a month, you’ll work 12 straight days around the drill weekend, but that’s still a lower operating tempo than active duty.

-Reserve servicemembers near a four-star staff command might find more opportunities for active-duty orders.
-The large staffs are chronically short-handed (and on short notice) while You’re.
-A. Reservist.
-Right.
-There. and ready to work.
+Reserve service members near a four-star staff command might find more opportunities for active-duty orders.
+Large staffs are chronically short-handed (and on short notice) while you’re a Reservist.
+Right there.
+And ready to work.
 A phone call on Thursday asking if you want a Saturday midwatch?
 Yeah, we could handle that.
 I got those calls on active duty anyway.

 For some servicemembers, the National Guard might be a better deal than the Reserves.
-National Guard armories are generally closer to home (for drill weekends) and there are opportunities for state-funded orders as well as federal ones.
-Instead of traveling hundreds of miles to Reserve centers you might network with local Guard members for civilian contractor gigs or even full-time employment.
-Some Guard billets work with state civil-service and government staffs.
+National Guard armories are generally closer to home, especially for drill weekends, and there are opportunities for state-funded orders as well as federal ones.
+Instead of traveling hundreds of miles to Reserve centers, you might network with local Guard members for civilian contractor gigs or even full-time employment.
+Some Guard billets work with state civil service and government staff.

 When you’re saving for financial independence during active duty (instead of living a consumer lifestyle), then your rising net worth gives you choices.
 You don’t have to fear unemployment.
 You’ll have time to network (real life as well as Linkedin) and learn about civilian careers.
 It’s never been easier to freelance the gig economy or to (eventually) start your own business.